akeneo/pim-api-docs/content/app-portal/publish-your-app.md

 ## Your app must bring value to our joint customers

-We know that it can be challenging to create a first version of an app that is functionally comprehensive enough to suit all of our joint customers.
+We know that it can be challenging to create a first version of an app that is  comprehensive enough to suit all of our joint customers.

 Investing in an app can be costly depending on its complexity, and we recommend an agile approach to gradually address all needed use cases.

-Also we can help you to

-That being said, **Akeneo will be particularly attentive to ensure that your app meets the following criteria:**
+That being said, **Akeneo will be particularly vigilant to ensure that your app meets the following criteria:**

 ::: warning
-**From the first version of your app, it must bring value to our joint customers.**
+**The first version of your app must already bring value to our joint customers.**
  From its very first version, your integration must offer a way to help PIM users to **import, enrich or export** product information.
-We will not accept 'promotional' app that simply indicates a partnership between you and Akeneo.
+We will not accept 'promotional' apps to simply showcase a partnership between you and Akeneo.

-**Your app must also bring value compared to the apps already present on the App Store.
-We won't accept duplicates** It's important to compare your app features with those of your competitors.
+**Your app must also bring value compared to the apps already featured on the App Store.
+We won't accept duplicates.**
+It's important to compare your app features with those of your competitors.
 We believe it's not in the interest of our joint customers to find two apps on the App Store that do exactly the same thing in the same manner.
 Please list your differentiators on your App Store listing.
 :::

 ## Your app must have comprehensive information

-We want to ensure that before choosing your app, our joint customers have everything they need to understand how your app will help them accelerate their business.
+We want to make sure that our joint customers have all the information they need to understand how your app will help them accelerate their business.

 We also want our customers to understand what your app does but also what it doesn’t do yet.

-This should help prevent any blocking situations due to lack of information in your app description or documentation.
+This should help prevent any blocking situations due to a lack of information in your app description or documentation.

-Also this information should be kept up to date: please, regularly update your app information following your app updates.
+Also this information should be kept up to date: don't forget to regularly update your app information each time you release a new app update.

-**Akeneo will be particularly attentive to ensure that your app meets the following criteria:**
+**Akeneo will be particularly vigilant to ensure that your app meets the following criteria:**

 ### App Name (Mandatory)